JiangWeibeta/ECVC/README.md

 # ECVC
-The code of ECVC is under preparation.
+The code of ECVC is in preparation.